farbod20062212/calculator/README.md

 A quick guide for those who wanna know what does every operator do:

-+ Adds two numbers.
++ – Adds two numbers.

-- Subtracts the second number from the first.
+- – Subtracts the second number from the first.

-* Multiplies two numbers.
+* – Multiplies two numbers

 / Divides the first number by the second (throws error if divisor is zero).